JavaSummer/JavaMainRepo/Content/Chapter 7 - GUI/README.md

-# Chapter 6 - GUI
+# Chapter 7 - GUI

 ## Objective
 Learn to work with and construct Graphical User Interfaces

 ## Duration
-We recommend you to finish the reading list and the given assignments in 1 week (start_date - end_date).
+We recommend you to finish the reading list and the given assignments in 1 week (24.08 - 30.08).

 ## Video list
 1. [The New Boston tutorials](https://www.youtube.com/watch?v=jJjg4JweJZU&list=PLFE2CE09D83EE3E28&index=50)(videos 50-54, 62-77, 83-87)